 It is important to help children and families cope with change and for children to maintain relationships with both parents after separation as much as possible.
 Children can feel responsible for the family break-up, or hold on to a false hope that their parents may get back together.
 Our separation and divorce programs are focused on promoting a healthy adjustment for children and youth.

-Reconciliation counselling offers a divorced/separated parent who has not seen their child(ren) for a period of time, or children who are resisting visits an opportunity to re-connect and re-establish a relationship in a supported, neutral, and safe environment.
-Custody or access must have been agreed on and/or court ordered.
+Reconciliation counselling offers a divorced/separated parent who has not seen their child(ren) for a period of time, or children who are resisting an opportunity to re-connect and re-establish a relationship in a supported, neutral, and safe environment.
+Decision making responsibilities must have been agreed on and/or court ordered.

-Trained counsellors work separately with the child, the custodial parent, and the non-custodial parent to uncover reasons why there may be resistance.
-The counsellor then works towards re-establishing the relationship, provided it would be in the best interest of the child(ren) to do so.
+A trained social worker will work separately with the child, and both parents to uncover reasons why there may be resistance.
+The therapist then works towards re-establishing the relationship, provided it would be in the best interest of the child(ren) to do so.
 This reconciliation program has had a 72% success rate in helping families move forward with visitation.